Newton077/NFT-Minter/README.md

 2. Open your browser and navigate to `http://localhost:3000`.

 ### Minting NFTs
-1. Connect your Arbitrum wallet.
+1. Connect your Celo wallet.
 2. Fill in the details for your NFT (e.g., name, description, image).
 3. Click the "Mint" button to create your NFT.